 Raise your glasses to these attractive – and, crucially, affordable – places to stay in France’s fabulous southwestern city of wine.

 For a weekend away with vintage pedigree, you couldn’t do better than to sample Bordeaux, in the southwest of France, home to some of the finest wineries in the world.
 If it sounds expensive, it needn’t be – in fact, some of the most attractive places to stay are among the city’s most affordable.
 And if you quiz the sommeliers you’re sure to get a glass of class at a nice price.
-Here they are, the best cheap hotels in Bordeaux – bookable now on Culture Trip.

 Mama knows best.
 Here you’ll be perfectly positioned for shopping, exploring the medieval districts of Saint-Paul and Saint-Pierre and getting all misted up at the city’s famous reflecting pool – a tram stop is a few steps away.
 Rooms at this funky, playful, Philippe Starck-designed hotel, set in a former industrial complex, are available in five sizes, from a small double to a two-bedroom family suite with beds as comfortable as clouds.
 Expect excellent-quality linen, free wifi, a TV with free movies and a workspace.
 Completing the scene: a buzzy rooftop bar and upbeat restaurant, giving you little reason to head out.